-The buttermilk biscuit recipe on the bag of the Gold Medal flour bag is pretty good, but last night I wanted to make strawberry shortcake, found I was out of buttermilk, and made the biscuits with sour cream.
-The biscuits were so light and tender and had such a good flavor that I’d definitely make them this way again – especially for shortcake because the sour cream flavor meshed well with the strawberries.
+This recipe for Sour Cream Biscuits saved the day.
+What happened was I wanted to make strawberry shortcake using the biscuit recipe on the back of the White Lily flour bag.
+I was out of buttermilk, so I altered the recipe and used sour cream.
+The biscuits made with sour cream were so light and tender and had such a good flavor that I’d definitely make them again.
+They were especially good for shortcake because the sour cream flavor meshed well with the strawberries.

 - 2 teaspoons of sugar